25 Easy DIY Decor Projects You Can Tackle in Just One Hour

 Turn clear glass serving platters into unique display pieces by reusing vintage advertisements.
 Trace the bottom of the dish (use one with a flat bottom) and trim the page to size.
-Use a small foam brush and decoupage medium to adhere the paper to the underside of the dish.
+Use a small foam brush and decoupage medium ($5, Target) to adhere the paper to the underside of the dish.
 Smooth out any bubbles, beginning from the center and working toward the edges.

 Rescue cast-off crystal platters and turn them into one-of-a-kind artwork.
 Paint the smooth sides of the platters with two to three coats of acrylic paint; let dry between coats.
 Mix and match colors, sizes, and patterns, then hang the platters together in a grouping.